FrankM1/docs/content/concepts/storage-adapters.md

 #### Base adapter class inheritance

 A custom storage adapter must inherit from your base storage adapter.
-By default the Base Storage Adapter is installed by Ghost and should be available in your custom adapter.
+By default the Base Storage Adapter is installed by Qazana and should be available in your custom adapter.

 ```javascript
 'use strict';